GLOBAL MARKETS-Dollar, shares shaky ahead of U.S. jobs data

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."

-LONDON, June 7 The dollar sank to a two-month low against a resurgent yen on Friday and world shares headed for a third week of losses as markets experienced an uneasy run-up to U.S. jobs data later in the session.
+LONDON, June 7 The dollar was under pressure on Friday and shares were on track for a third straight week of losses as markets experienced an uneasy run-up to U.S. jobs data later in the session.

-The non-farm payrolls report due at 1230 GMT is expected to show a 170,000 rise in jobs for May, suggesting the economy is still in a rut and not ready for the Federal Reserve to cut back monetary support.
+The dollar hovered near a 3-1/2 month low against a basket of currencies and was fragile against the yen at 96.37 yen after its biggest fall against the Japanese currency in three years on Thursday.

-A strong number would fuel fears of an early tapering of the Fed's extensive quantitative easing (QE) programme bond, with implications for all riskier assets.
+World and European shares were little changed as they failed to rebound from sharp falls in the previous session which had pushed them to six-week lows.
+Japanese stocks plunged to two-month lows in Asian trading after their worst week in two years.

-The dollar dropped 1.5 percent against the stronger yen to hit a low of 95.28 yen, a day after posting its biggest fall against the Japanese currency in three years.
+That reflected tension ahead of U.S. non-farm payrolls figures due at 1230 GMT, which could influence the Federal Reserve's stimulus programme after talk intensified this week about the Fed scaling it back in the coming months.

-As well as uncertainty over the Fed's next moves, the dollar's fall has been linked to worries over Japan's commitment to boosting its economy and signs of slower growth in China, which have encouraged demand for the yen.
+"Over the very short run there might be some relief (from payrolls) but the general theme is that ... we seem to be losing our mantra that central banks will help us all the way," said Gerhard Schwarz, head of equity strategy at Baader Bank.

-That in turn sparked another selloff on Friday in Japanese stocks, which plunged to a two-month lows and recorded their worst week in two years.
+"We are heading for increased volatility and some kind of topping out process over the next couple of weeks, but at some point probably there will a 10 percent correction coming into the equity market, and possibly deeper into the third quarter."

-In the debt market, safe-haven German debt edged higher but trade was expected to be choppy leading into the U.S. data.
+In the debt market, safe-haven German Bunds edged higher but trade was expected to be choppy going into the U.S. data.

-European Central Bank President Mario Draghi tempered expectations for imminent euro zone rate cuts on Thursday, which boosted demand for Bunds as they headed for their first weekly rise in three weeks.
+Mario Draghi tempered expectations for imminent European Central Bank rate cuts on Thursday and that was also continuing to boost demand for Bunds as they headed for their first weekly rise in three weeks.

-His message on Thursday triggered the biggest daily drops in Italian and Spanish bonds and pushed the euro to its highest level against the dollar since February.
-All hovered near those levels in mid-morning.
+His message had triggered the biggest daily drops in Italian and Spanish bonds and pushed the euro to its highest level against the dollar since February on Thursday, and all hovered near those levels at mid-morning.

-Austria's ECB policymaker Ewald Nowotny told reporters it was possible there would be no additional ECB measures if the euro zone's economy picked up as expected.
+Austria's ECB policymaker Ewald Nowotny told reporters it was possible there would be no further ECB moves if the euro zone's economy now picks up as expected.

 The euro was last at $1.3242 as it edged back from the previous session's high of $1.3306, while against the stronger yen it was down at $1.3242, having hit its lowest level since mid-April.